 Making a habit of checking cohort performance across a variety of metrics helps you:

-Identify issues sooner: you’ll see disturbing trends in newer cohorts that might be masked by the rest of the user base until they affect enough cohorts for you to notice in top-line metrics
+Identify issues sooner: you may see disturbing trends in newer cohorts that would otherwise be masked by the rest of the user base until they affect enough cohorts for you to notice in top-line metrics